noir-lang/noir/docs/docs/developers/getting_started/aztecjs-getting-started.md

 ---
-title: Getting Started with Aztec.js
+title: An introduction to Aztec.js
 ---

 import Image from "@theme/IdealImage";